neutrons/multiphonon/README.md

       $ conda install multiphonon

 Information on dependencies of this code can be found at [the conda recipe](/conda-recipe/meta.yaml)

+### Why not PyPI installation
+Some dependencies of multiphonon contain sophistated C++ libraries so it is much easier to rely on the conda environment for installation.
+However, multiphonon package itself is a pure python package, and can be installed by

+    $ python setup.py install

+if all dependecies are already installed.

 ## Usage

 ### GetDOS at SNS analysis cluster using jupyter